UseSashiMoto/usesashi/packages/sashi-lib/README.md

 ### 1. Function Registration

-- Provides a `registerFunction()` API to declare named functions, their parameters, and return types
+- Provides a `registerFunctionIntoAI()` API to declare named functions, their parameters, and return types
 - Supports:
     - Zod-based parameter schemas
     - Sync and async functions